How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 In essence, your ability to think in Spanish comes down to how well you have been exposed to the language and retained the ways that Spanish is different from English.

-And, to improve this, you need to keep learning and exposing yourself to Spanish in a systematic way.
-And, using techniques such as letting go and asking better questions to retain what you have learnt.
+And, to improve this, you need to keep learning and building your knowledge of Spanish in a systematic way.
+As well as using techniques such as letting go and asking better questions to retain what you have learnt.

 Your turn